nitsanavni/katas/mindmap/plan.md

 # in

+- idea! for markdown snapshot, we can create our own "received" md file, and snapshot its contents using `t.snapshot`
 - in an outline, parents precede their children
 - recursively - a parent is to the left of its children
   - we need a way to append blocks of strings (multi-line strings) horizontally